The Best Free Asana Alternative

 Another neat feature that you’ll gain access to is the ability to assess your team’s workload for individual members.
 With this feature, you can distribute work more equally amongst employees.

-Asana’s Business plan starts at $24.99 per month for each user.
+Pricing for Asana’s Business plan starts at $24.99 per month for each user.

 Asana Enterprise Plan

 Asana also has an Enterprise Plan which unlocks all of its features to help boost productivity.
 The Enterprise Plan is best suited for large organizations that are looking to use Asana as a holistic solution to business needs.